-3.6.3.93 The City will enact a cultural heritage resources by-law to detail requirements and procedures for cultural heritage conservation.
+3.6.3.91 3.6.3.93 The City will enact a cultural heritage resources by-law to detail requirements and procedures for cultural heritage conservation.

-- 3.6.3.94 The City may request any of the following as part of the planning and development process: - a.
-Preparation of a Cultural Heritage Evaluation Report as part of the Pre-Consultation Process; - Preparation of cultural heritage studies such as heritage impact assessments, cultural heritage assessment reports (screening reports), heritage conservation plans, heritage protection plans, heritage documentation reports or archeological assessments as part of a complete application requirement; - c.
-Peer review of the studies mentioned in this section at the owner or applicant's expense; - d.
+3.6.3.923.6.3.94 In addition to the requirements under Chapter 3 of this Plan, the The City may request any of the following as part of the planning and decision making development process:

+- Preparation of a Cultural Heritage Evaluation Report as part of the Pre-Consultation Process; - Preparation of cultural heritage studies such as heritage impact assessments, cultural heritage assessment reports (screening reports), heritage conservation plans, heritage protection plans, heritage documentation reports or archeological assessments as part of a complete application requirement;

+- Peer review of the studies mentioned in this section at the owner or applicant's expense; - d.
 Heritage easements, and development agreements, as appropriate, for the preservation of heritage resources and landscapes; - e.
 Landowner cost share agreement as may be required to spread the cost of heritage preservation over a Secondary Plan or Precinct Plan area on the basis that such preservation constitutes a community benefit to be enjoyed by area residents; - f.
 Financial securities as part of the conditions of site plan or other development approvals to ensure the retention and protection of heritage properties during and after the development process; - g.
-City participation in the development of significant heritage resources through acquisition, assembly, resale, joint ventures or other forms of involvement that will result in the sensitive conservation, restoration or rehabilitation of those resources: - h.
-Expropriation of a cultural heritage resource property, in accordance with the Expropriations Act, for the purpose of conservation where other protection options are not adequate or available; - Consultation with relevant public agencies regarding existing and potential heritage and archaeological resources, Heritage Conservation District Studies and Plans at the early planning stage to ensure that the objectives of heritage conservation are given consideration in the public work project concerned; - Require public authorities to carry out capital and maintenance works and development activities involving or adjacent to designated and other heritage resources and Heritage Conservation Districts;

-- k.
-A sign permit and heritage permit application to minimize impacts to significant heritage attributes of cultural heritage resources; and, - I. Lost historical sites and resources will be commemorated with an appropriate form of interpretation. - 3.6.3.95 The City will implement, through development of new Secondary Plans and amendment to existing Secondary Plans, strategies, and approaches to guide the overall heritage conservation approach for each secondary plan area.
+City participation in the development of significant heritage resources through acquisition, assembly, resale, joint ventures or other forms of involvement that will result in the sensitive conservation, restoration or rehabilitation of those resources; - Expropriation of a cultural heritage resource property, in accordance with the Expropriations Act, for the purpose of conservation where other protection options are not adequate or available; - Consultation with relevant public agencies regarding existing and potential heritage and archaeological resources, Heritage Conservation District Studies and Plans at the early planning stage to ensure that the objectives of heritage conservation are given consideration in the public work project concerned; - j.
+Require Municipal, Regional and Provincial public authorities to carry out public capital and maintenance works and development activities involving or adjacent to designated and other heritage resources and Heritage Conservation Districts in accordance with the policies found in this Section; - A sign permit and heritage permit application to minimize impacts to significant heritage attributes of cultural heritage resources; and, - Lost historical sites and resources will be commemorated with an appropriate form of interpretation. - 3.6.3.93 The City will implement, through development of new Secondary Plans and amendment to existing Secondary Plans, strategies, and approaches to guide the overall heritage conservation approach for each secondary plan area.